-NMR's strategy continues to be focused on developing its GA business, having materially reduced its legacy banking exposures since the 2008 financial crisis.
+NMR's strategy continues to be focused on developing its GA business, having almost entirely reduced its legacy banking exposures since the 2008 financial crisis.
 NMR also provides functional support for the R&Co Group's other activities.

-During the year, our GA business delivered a record performance supported by a favourable market environment and a leading market position.
-The GA business across the R&Co Group has maintained its leading market position and, once again, ranked 1st in the UK and in Europe by number of completed transactions, as well as ranking 4th globally based on the same measure.
+During the year, our GA business delivered a strong performance supported by its leading market position and despite a worsening macroeconomic environment.
+The GA business across the R&Co Group has maintained its leading market position and, once again, ranked 1st in the UK and in Europe by number of completed transactions, as well as ranking 1st globally based on the same measure.

-Over the course of 2021, the Company saw significantly higher M&A revenue compared to the prior year based on elevated levels of deal activity across all of our sector franchises.
-In Financing Advisory, revenue was also higher, demonstrating our capabilities to advise clients on their most important strategic and financial needs across a wide range of situations and environments.
+Over the course of 2022, the Company saw only a 7% fall in M&A revenue compared to the prior year despite a weaker market environment.
+In Financing Advisory, revenue was down 10%, which was a strong performance notwithstanding low levels of activity in the capital markets, demonstrating our capabilities to advise clients on their most important strategic and financial needs across a wide range of situations and environments.